Running Network Simulations with BMTK#

 spikes_file

-location of hdf5 file where spikes will be saved.
-If location is a relative path file will be saved under the output_dir directory.
-If set to none then no SONATA spikes file will be created during simulation.
+Location of the hdf5 file in which spikes will be saved.
+If the location is a relative path, file will be saved under the output_dir directory.
+If set to none, no SONATA spikes file will be created during simulation.

 none